DigitalPublishingToolkit/TOD27-Final-Corrections/md/06chapter5.md

    https://groups.yahoo.com/neo/groups/videoblogging/conversations/topics/79534.

 [^06chapter5_9]: Some videos, especially those in a flash format, couldn’t be
-    downloaded at the time, thus, some videoblogs were never archived.
+    downloaded at the time, so, some videoblogs were never archived.

 [^06chapter5_10]: Newman, ‘Ze Frank and the poetics of Web video’, see also Vito
     Campanelli, ‘The DivX Experience’, in Geert Lovink and Sabine